-The open air museum is located in the modern part of the city.
-The museum has placed several modern art sculptures in the street for the benefits of the tourists and the locals passing by and most of the sculptures had been donated by an Italian American entrepreneur.
-The museum has several interesting art pieces, a must visit location for art lovers.
+The open-air museum is located in the modern part of the city.
+The museum has placed several modern art sculptures in the street for the benefit of the tourists and the locals passing by and most of the sculptures have been donated by an Italian American entrepreneur.
+The museum has several interesting art pieces, a must-visit location for art lovers.

 San Fransesco di Paola

-The church and monastery of Saint Fransesco di Paola is located in the Arenella area in the city.
-The location has several noteworthy art pieces; it has a single nave, an ancient tomb and two 18th century paintings.
+The church and monastery of Saint Francesco di Paola are located in the Arenella area in the city.
+The location has several noteworthy art pieces; it has a single nave, an ancient tomb, and two 18th century paintings.
 The church also has a wooden sculpture as well as the remains of frescoes that date back to 1550.
-The serene atmosphere and the priceless artwork at the church are what makes this church a sight not to be missed for visitors interested in history and art.
+The serene atmosphere and the priceless artwork at the church are what make this church a sight not to be missed for visitors interested in history and art.

 Cosenza has various restaurants that serve outdoors as well as indoors.
-The restaurants here serve mainly dishes made from local produce and fresh seafood.
-Most of the restaurants serve fresh home made pasta and simple fare for which the region is so renowned.
+The restaurants here serve main dishes made from local produce and fresh seafood.
+Most of the restaurants serve fresh homemade pasta and simple fare for which the region is so renowned.
 The restaurants in Cosenza generally have a casual air about them and the eating experience is that of eating in a family kitchen.

 Shopping in Cosenza